hammerheim-game/hammerheim-rules/3-warbands/cult-of-khaine.md

 list or the Assassin Special Skill List.
 Special Rules
-Perfect Killer: An Assassin always has an extra -1 modifier to any armor save the enemy has to take against wounds they inflict, both with shooting and close combat weapons.
+Perfect Killer: An Assassin always has an extra -1 modifier to any armour save the enemy has to take against wounds they inflict, both with shooting and close combat weapons.
 Loner: Assassins are not great leaders, but are ruthless and highly disciplined warriors.
 The warband may never use the